-The BDS instrument used in this study is manufactured by NETZSCH Inc. (DEA 288 model).
-A periodic signal from the instrument is applied to the IDE electrodes.
-The frequency of the signal ranges from $10^{-3}$ Hz to 1 MHz.
-The data acquisition part of the instrument then measures the impedance, $Z{\text{sample}}$ , of the sample as a function of the applied frequency.
+2.4 Broadband dielectric spectroscopy (BDS) measurement system the instrument is applied to the IDE electrodes.
+The frequency of the signal ranges from 10^{-3} Hz to 1 MHz.
+The data acquisition part of the instrument then measures the impedance, Z{sample} , of the sample as a function of the applied frequency.
 The impedance measurement yields the capacitance of the sample on top of the IDE.
-By measuring the impedance of the uncoated and organic-coated IDE, three IDE capacitances can be obtained, i.e., when the IDE is uncoated, $Z{\text{empty}}$ , when it is coated with organic compounds, $Z{\text{coated}}$ , and the geometric capacitance of the IDE without any substrate, $Z{\text{geo}}$ .
-Approximate values of the real and imaginary part of the sample permittivity, $\varepsilon{\text{sample}}$ , can be obtained using Eq.
-(1) (Chen et al., 2012)
+By measuring the impedance of the uncoated and organic-coated IDE, three IDE capacitances can be obtained; i.e., when the IDE is uncoated, Z{empty} , when it is coated with organic compounds, Z{coated} , and the geometric capacitance of the IDE without any substrate, Z{geo} .
+Approximate values of the real and imaginary parts of the sample permittivity, $\varepsilon{\text{sample}}$, can be obtained using Eq.
+(1) (Chen et al., 2012):